lambtron/yo-alfred/README.md

 3. Double click on the file to add it to Alfred.

+_Optional, if you want to change the sender name from YOALFRED._
-4. Register an application with Yo! [here](http://dev.justyo.co/).
+4a.
+Register an application with Yo! [here](http://dev.justyo.co/) with an app name of your choosing.
+Note this app name will be what the recipient sees.

-5. Paste your Yo! app token in the Alfred workflow script, as such:
+4b.
+Paste your Yo! app token in the Alfred workflow script, as such:

 ```
 TOKEN={{YOUR_YO_TOKEN}}